You are here: Urology Textbook > Ureters > Retroperitoneal fibrosis

 Definition of Retroperitoneal Fibrosis

-Ormond disease (Retroperitoneal fibrosis) is a disease with unknown etiology, which leads to increasing fibrosis of the retroperitoneum and compression of ureters and retroperitoneal vessels.
+Ormond disease (retroperitoneal fibrosis) is a disease with an unknown etiology, leading to increasing fibrosis of the retroperitoneum and compression of ureters and retroperitoneal vessels (Vaglio et al., 2006).

 Epidemiology of Retroperitoneal Fibrosis